USEPA/WNTR/documentation/stochastic.rst

     >>> failure_probability = FC.cdf_probability(pga)
     >>> damage_state = FC.sample_damage_state(failure_probability)

-To plot the damage state on the network, the state (i.e., Major) can be converted to a number using the priority map, as shown below.
+To plot the damage state on the network, the state (i.e., Major) can be converted to a number using the priority map, as shown below (:numref:`fig-damage-state`).

 .. doctest::